mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 Each schema may define:

-* **filterUser** Keep data separate for each user (default false).
+* **filterUser** Keep data separate for each user (default: false).
 Needs definition of userColumn in featureType.
-* **trackUser** Store the creating / modiying user (default false).
+* **trackUser** Store the creating / modiying user (default: false).
 Can be done without actually filtering selection.
 Needs definition of userColumn in featureType.

-Setting either of these to true additionally requires **userColumn** (string) to be defined in the dataStore / featureType definition.
+Setting either of these to true additionally requires ``userColumn`` (string) to be defined in the dataStore/featureType definition.
 This must name a table column of sufficient length to store the user name.

-.. hint:: Note that with filterUser true, trackUser is implied and its setting, if present, is ignored.
+.. hint:: Note that with ``filterUser: true``, *trackUser* is implied and its setting, if present, is ignored.

 .. code-block:: yaml